cliona-q/3dManakinMethods/README.md

 To use the code, it's easiest to open the R project in Rstudio.
 You must run the preprocessing files before running fitting/analysis scripts.

+You must run the male analysis file (manakin3D_fittingEtc.R) before running the female analysis file (manakin3D_femaleAnalysis.R).

-Sample data is provided in the data/ directory, and empty directories are intentional and will be used to store processed data after you run the preprocessing scripts.
+Sample data is provided in the data/ directory; empty sub directories are intentional and will be used to store processed data after you run the preprocessing scripts.

 Warnings during execution are normal (and informative!); errors should not occur.
 All scripts are thoroughly documented; see the publication for more info on the method.
 A plotting function is also provided to give some hands-on insight into the method.